armandorvila/spring-mongodb-poc/README.md

 ## Architecture

-The system has been designed to decouple the consumer from the producer, so they can be scaled indepdently, putting most of the weight on a shared Mongodb database, that can and must be scaled independently to support bigger data sets.
+The system has been designed to decouple the consumers from the producers, so they can be scaled indepdently, putting most of the weight on a shared Mongodb database, that can and must be scaled independently to support bigger data sets.

 ![Architecture](./assets/SpringBatch_MongoDB_PoC.png)